varundhawan5792/varundhawan.com/_posts/2022-01-18-skeuomorphic-book-cover-css.md

                     #FFF 100%);
 ```

-My goal was to recreate the emboss effect light would have on the book cover when the source is on the right.
+My goal was to recreate the emboss effect that light would have on a hardbound when the source is on left.
 The gradient stops had to be very close to each other.

 Took me a few iterations, but this is where I was fairly happy: